Potassium Content of Foods

 Potassium is a mineral found in many different foods, including whole grains, fruits, vegetables, milk, dried beans, and peas.
 Potassium helps maintain normal blood pressure and also helps muscles, including the heart, to contract properly.

 Why Follow a Low-potassium Diet?

 Your doctor may recommend following a low-potassium diet if you have kidney problems or are taking certain medications.
 If you have kidney problems, excess potassium can build up to dangerous levels in your blood.
-This can lead to confusion, irregular heartbeats, or a heart attack.
+This can lead to muscle weakness or irregular heartbeats.

 Why Follow a High-potassium Diet?

 When combined with a low-sodium diet, a diet high in potassium can help lower high blood pressure.
 This can help lower the risk of stroke and other complications of high blood pressure.
 However, anyone with kidney problems should not follow a high-potassium diet without first checking with their doctor.

 The following foods contain more than 200 milligrams of potassium per serving and are therefore considered to be high in potassium.

 The following foods are considered to be low in potassium.
 Realize, however, that eating more than one of serving of any of these foods can make it a high-potassium food.

 American Society for Nutrition

 Hyperkalemia.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 14, 2013.
 Accessed October 21, 2013.